This blog may contain affiliate links. Read our disclosure policy for more info.

 If walking along a suspension bridge is not enough for you, there is also a zipline experience and ropes course.
 I also hear rumors that a canyon swing will open one day too – how cool!

-The cost to walk to Golden Skybridge is $37.50 CAD/adult and $18.50 CAD/child.
+The cost to walk to Golden Skybridge is $40.95 CAD/adult.
 The other activities are extra depending on which ones you choose.
+You can purchase your Golden Skybridge ticket online here!

 You’ll find the Golden Skybridge located just a two-minute drive outside of Golden, right off of the Trans-Canada Highway on your way towards Revelstoke.
 It is only during the warmer months, typically May to October.